SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionAggregate.md

 - one for the weight

 > [!NOTE]
-> All columns of the “return table” must have the type attribute of their ColumnOption tag set to “retrieved”.
+> All columns of the "return table" must have the type attribute of their ColumnOption tag set to "retrieved".

 #### status